 The Owner and Developer undertakes with the District Council as follows:-

-Not to cause permit of suffer the Implementation of the Residential Development until the Play Area Scheme has been submitted to and approved by the District Council
+Not to cause permit of suffer the Implementation of the Residential Development until the Play Area Scheme has been submitted to and approved by the District Council or deemed approved pursuant to the process set out at paragraph 6

-The approval or deemed approval of the Play Area Scheme shall be in accordance with the following process:

-The Play Area Scheme shall be submitted to the District Council allowing the District Council a minimum of 28 days in which to respond.

-In the event that the District Council does not respond within the period set out in paragraph 3.2.1 above then the Owner and Developer shall write to the District Council providing it with a further 14 days in which to respond after which if no response is received the Owner and Developer shall be entitled to proceed on the basis that the Play Area Scheme is deemed approved.

-In the event that the District Council approves the Play Area Scheme or it is deemed approved pursuant to paragraph 3.2.2 above then the Owner and the Developer shall implement and carry out the requirements of the Play Area Scheme during the lifetime of the Development and notify the District Council that it is implementing the Allotment Scheme.

-In the event that the Council does not approve the submitted Play Area Scheme and states its comments for not doing so then the Owner and Developer shall take into account the Council's reasonable comments and shall resubmit a further version of the Play Area Scheme for its approval allowing a minimum of 28 days for the Council to approve the same.

-In the event that the Council does not respond within the period set out in paragraph 3.2.4 above then the Owner and Developer shall write to the Council providing it with a further 14 days in which to respond after which if no response is forthcoming the Owner and Developer shall be entitled to proceed on the basis that the amended Play Area Scheme is deemed approved

-The Owner and Developer shall repeat the process in paragraph 3.2.4 and 3.2.5 above until such time as the Council approves the form of the Play Area Scheme or it is deemed approved.

-The Owner and Developer or the District Council may at any time refer the Play Area Scheme pursuant to the Dispute Resolution provisions at clause 7.

-To provide the NEAP prior to Occupation of 50% of the Dwellings or any Dwelling within 30 metres from the boundary of the NEAP (whichever is earlier).
+To provide the NEAP to the District Council’s reasonable satisfaction as demonstrated through the operation of the process at paragraph 7 prior to Occupation of 50% of the Dwellings or any Dwelling within 30 metres from the boundary of the NEAP (whichever is earlier).

-To provide any LAP prior to the first Occupation of any Dwelling within 30 metres from the boundary of the LAP.
+To provide any LAP to the District Council’s reasonable satisfaction as demonstrated through the operation of the process at paragraph 7 prior to the first Occupation of any Dwelling within 30 metres from the boundary of the LAP.

+Not to Occupy any more than 50% of the Dwellings or any Dwelling within 30 metres of the boundary of a NEAP or a LAP (whichever is the earliest in each case) unless and until the relevant Play Area has been provided to the District Council’s reasonable satisfaction

-Not to use the Open Space, Incidental Open Space or the Play Areas for the storage of materials, the parking of cars and/or any other vehicles or as a site compound or for any other purpose detrimental to the structure of the soil or existing vegetation save where necessary in connection with the construction of the Strategic Highway.
+Not to use the the Play Areas for the storage of materials, the parking of cars and/or any other vehicles or as a site compound or for any other purpose detrimental to the structure of the soil or existing vegetation save where necessary in connection with the construction of the Strategic Highway.

 Not to grant or cause or permit to be granted any rights or easements over the Play Area or any part of them (save those that exist as at the date of this Deed) without the prior written consent of the District Council.